-Collagen type II antibodies readily bind joint cartilage in vivo, forming ICs which likely are crucial for attraction of inflammatory cells and thus represents a key step in arthritis development.
+Collagen type II antibodies readily bind joint cartilage in vivo, forming ICs which are likely crucial for the attraction of inflammatory cells and represent a key step in arthritis development.
 Thus, we initially hypothesized that the early pain-like behavior following injection of anti-CII antibodies is mediated by local soluble CII-IC, inducing a low grade, local inflammation, not detectable as swelling.
 However, we did not find any indications of coupling between inflammatory processes and nociception during the first five days after antibody injection in the joints.
 Even though activation of inflammatory cells is often indicated as necessary for induction of RA pathogenesis, arthritogenic antibodies can directly cause cartilage destabilization both in vitro and in vivo, preceding the onset of arthritis, independently of inflammation (Nandakumar et al., 2008).
 We asked if associated actions could also drive pro-nociceptive processes.
 To test this, we used CIIF4, an antibody that unlike the other CII mAbs used in this study, binds CII but lacks arthritogenicity.
 In fact this antibody is protective when given together with other anti-CII antibodies both in vivo and in vitro (Croxford et al., 2010; Nandakumar et al., 2008).
 Remarkably, CIIF4 induced pronounced mechanical hypersensitivity.
 Thus, the processes associated with anti-CII antibody-induced cartilage loss unlikely mediate pain-like behavior induced by the antibodies.
 Together these experiments led us to conclude that neither inflammation, terminal/lytic complement nor cartilage breakdown are mechanistic explanations for the pain-like behavior observed in the early phase of CAIA.
 Prompted to explore alternative mechanisms we turned our attention to direct actions of anti-CII antibodies on peripheral neurons.